 - IRS.gov/Help: A variety of tools to help you get answers to some of the most common tax questions. - IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions and, based on your input, provide answers on a number of tax law topics. - IRS.gov/Forms: Find forms, instructions, and publications.
-You will find details on 2022 tax changes and hundreds of interactive links to help you find answers to your questions. - Online EIN Application (IRS.gov/EIN) helps you get an employer identification number (EIN). - You may also be able to access tax law information in your electronic filing software.
+You will find details on the most recent tax changes and hundreds of interactive links to help you find answers to your questions. - Online EIN Application (IRS.gov/EIN) helps you get an employer identification number (EIN) at no cost. - You may also be able to access tax law information in your electronic filing software.